Skip to main content

 Stop the service

-3. Click the Services icon.
+3. Select Services.
 The Services window displays.

 5. Use menu path: Action > Stop.

-6. Confirm the Service's Status is Stopped.
+6. Confirm the service Status is Stopped.

-Stop the JORS Service
+Stop the JORS service

 1. In the Services list, select the JORS Service.